Nominal analogue blanking

 Nominal analogue blanking is the outermost part of the overscan of a standard definition digital television image.
 It consists of a gap of black (or nearly black) pixels at the left and right sides, which correspond to the end and start of the horizontal blanking interval: the front porch at the right side (the end of a line, before the sync pulse), and the back porch at the left side (the start of a line, after the sync pulse and before drawing the next line).
 Digital television ordinarily contains 720 pixels per line, but only 702 (PAL) to 704 (NTSC) of them contain picture content.
 The location is variable, since analogue equipment may shift the picture sideways in an unexpected amount or direction.

 The exact width is determined by taking the definition of the time required for an active line in PAL or NTSC, and multiplying it by the pixel clock of 13.5 MHz of Digital SDTV.
-PAL is exactly 52μs, so it will equate to exactly 702 pixels.
+PAL is exactly 52 μs, so it will equate to exactly 702 pixels.